LAION-AI/Open-Assistant/README.md

 docker compose up --build
 ```

 Then, navigate to `http://localhost:3000` and interact with the website.
-When
-logging in, navigate to `http://localhost:1080` to get the magic email login
-link.

 ### Website